|

 As

-Lady Guest points out, the Mabinogi agrees here with the
+Lady Guest out, the Mabinogi agrees here with the

 laws.
 The compensation for an insult made to the king of Aberfraw (North-Wales)